When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Lumiman Smart Wi-Fi Bulb

-It’s possible to have timers and schedules with the Lumiman smart Wi-Fi bulb.
-The Lumiman app is not the best, but you have Google Home voice commands as a fallback.
+Timers and schedules are built in, so you can automate your lights without any extra setup.
+The Lumiman app is not the most polished, but you always have Google Home voice commands as a backup.

 3. Philips Hue White and Color Starter Kit